wp-blocks/cf7-antispam/README.md

 Contributing to Contact Form 7 - Antispam
 -----------------------------------------

-You can contribute to the project of Contact Form 7 Antispam collaborating with we to develop this plugin or translating it.
+You can contribute to the project of AntiSpam for Contact Form 7 collaborating with we to develop this plugin or translating it.

 Special Thanks